racompton/arin-roa-request/README.md

 # ARIN ROA Request
-Two scripts to connect to ARIN's OT&E and Production RESTful APIs to create ROAs
+Two scripts to connect to ARIN's OT&E and Production RESTful APIs.
+One script is to create ROAs and the other is to list/delete them.

 **Note!
-The script ote-arin-roa-request.py is the same as the arin-roa-request.py script except it makes the API call to ARIN's OT&E (Operational Test & Evaluation) Environment.
-Any change made in the OT&E is just a test and does not impact the "real" environment.**
+The scripts arin-roa-request.py and arin-delete-roas.py by default only make an API call to ARIN's OT&E (Operational Test & Evaluation) Environment.
+Any change made in the OT&E is just a test and does not impact the "real" environment.
+If you want to make an API call to ARIN's production API, specify the -p/--production command line argument.**

 In order to execute the script you will need to generate an API key.
 See this link to find out more info on generating an API key with ARIN: https://www.arin.net/reference/materials/security/api_keys/